-humored and impertinent tirades against Toronto, I were doomed to leave it with regret; yet such is likely to be the case.
-There are some most kindhearted and agreeable people here, who look upon me with more friendliness than at first, and are winning fast upon my feelings, if not on my sympathies.
-There is considerable beauty too around me-not that I am going to give you descriptions of scenery, which are always, however eloquent, in some respect failures.
-Words can no more give you a definite idea of the combination of forms and colors in scenery, than so many musical notes: music were. indeed, the better vehicle of the two.
-Felix Mendelsohn, when a child, used to sav.
-"I cannot tell you how such or such a thing was-I cannot speak it-I will play it to you!" and run to his piano: sound was then to him a more perfect vehicle than words; so, if I were a musician, I would play you Lake Ontario, rather than describe it.
-Ontario means the beautiful, and the word is worthy of its signification, and the lake is worthy of its beautiful name; yet I can hardly tell you in what this fascination consists: there is no scenery around it, no high lands, no bold shores, no picture to be taken in at once by the eye; the swamp and the forest encloses it, and it is so wide and so vast that it presents all the monotony without the majesty of the Yet, like that great ocean, when I lived beside it, the expanse of this lake has become to me like the face of a friend.
+There is considerable beauty around me - not that I am going to give you descriptions of scenery, which are always, however eloquent, in some respect failures.
+Words can no more give you a definite idea of the combination of forms and colours in scenery, than so many musical notes: music were. indeed, the better vehicle of the two.
+Felix Mendelsohn, when a child, used to say, "I cannot tell you how such or such a thing was -I cannot speak it -I will play it to you!" - and run to his piano: sound was then to him a more perfect vehicle than words; -- so, if I were a musician, I would play you Lake Ontario, rather than describe it.
+Ontario means the beautiful, and the word is worthy of its signification, and the lake is worthy of its beautiful name; yet I can hardly tell you in what this fascination consists: there is no scenery around it, no high lands, no bold shores, no picture to be taken in at once by the eye; the swamp and the forest enclose it, and it is so wide and so vast that it presents all the monotony without the majesty of the ocean.
+Yet, like that great ocean, when I lived beside it. the expanse of this lake has become to me like the face of a friend.
 I have all its various expressions by heart.
-I go down upon the green bank, or along the King's Pier, which projects about two hundred vards into the bay.
-I sit there with my book, reading sometimes, but oftener watching untired the changeful colors as they flit over the bosom of the lake.
-Sometimes a thunder-squall from the west sends the little sloops and schooners sweeping and scudding into the harbor for shelter.
-Sometimes the sunset converts its surface into a sea of molten gold, and sometimes the young moon walks trembling in a path of silver; sometimes a purple haze floats over its bosom like a veil; sometimes the wind blows strong, and the wild turbid waves come rolling in like breakers, flinging themselves over the pier in wrath and foam, or dancing like spirits in their glee.
+I go down upon the green bank, or along the King's Pier, which projects about two hundred yards into the bay.
+I sit there with my book, reading sometimes, but oftener watching untired the changeful colours as they flit over the bosom of the lake.
+Sometimes a thunder-squall from the west sends the little sloops and schooners sweeping and scudding into the harbour for shelter.
+Sometimes the sunset converts its surface into a sea of molten gold, and sometimes the young moon walks trembling in a path of silver; sometimes a purple haze floats over its bosom like a veil; sometimes the wind blows strong, and the wild turbid waves come rolling in like breakers. flinging themselves over the pier in wrath and foam, or dancing like spirits in their glee.
 Nor is the land without some charm.
-About four miles from Toronto the river Humber comes down between high woodcovered banks, and rushes into the lake: a more charming situation for villas and garden-houses could hardly be desired than the vicinity of this beautiful little river, and such no doubt we shall see in time.
+About four miles from Toronto the river Humber comes down between high wood-covered banks, and rushes into the lake: a more charming situation for villas and garden-houses could hardly be desired than the vicinity of this beautiful little river, and such no doubt we shall see in time.

-The opposite side of the bay is formed by a long sand-bank, called the "island," though, in fact, no island, but a very narrow promontory, about three miles in length, and forming a rampart against the main waters of the lake.
+The opposite shore of the bay of Toronto is formed by a long sand-bank, called "the Island," though, in fact, no island, but a very narrow promontory, about three miles in length, and forming a rampart against the main waters of the lake.
 At the extremity is a light-house, and a few stunted trees and underwood.
-This marsh, intersected by inlets and covered with reeds, is the haunt of thousands of wild fowl, and of the terapin, or small turtle of the lake; and as evening comes on, we see long rows of red lights from the fishing-boats gleaming along the surface of the water, for thus they spear the lake salmon, the bass, and the pickereen.
+This marsh, intersected by islets and covered with reeds, is the haunt of thousands of wild-fowl, and of the terapin, or small turtle of the lake; and as evening comes on, we see long rows of red lights from the fishing-boats gleaming along the surface of the water, for thus they spear the lake salmon, the bass, and the pickereen.